Avoiding Sexism in Canada and the United States

 Sexism applies to exploiting women in many ways.
 For example, men are paid significantly more for the same work in the U.S. and they are more likely to be promoted to high positions.

 "Gender pay gap in Canada more than twice global average." - The Globe and Mail citing a Catalyst Canada study during May 2018.
-That study found that Canadian working women earn approximately Canadian $8,000 less per year than men doing an equivalent job.
+That study found that Canadian working women earn approximately an astonishing Canadian $8,000 less per year than men doing an equivalent job.

 As of 2017, merely an appalling 54 of the Fortune 1000 companies--the largest U.S. companies—were headed by a woman CEO.
 Even with a person of colour in office, White House female staff still earned some 13 percent less than men in 2016 for the same work.